pret/pokecrystal/docs/bugs_and_glitches.md

 ## Confusion damage is affected by type-boosting items and Explosion/Self-Destruct doubling

+*Fixing this bug will break compatibility with standard Pokémon Crystal for link battles.*

 ([Video](https://twitter.com/crystal_rby/status/874626362287562752))

 *To do:* Identify specific code causing this bug and fix it.

 ## Moves that lower Defense can do so after breaking a Substitute

+*Fixing this bug will break compatibility with standard Pokémon Crystal for link battles.*

 ([Video](https://www.youtube.com/watch?v=OGwKPRJLaaI))